 You should not be shy trying to improve the team, but keeping in mind, that we would want to be able to have a beer with each other by the end of the day.
 So, a solid performer, who as a minimum has the social skills of a happy drunkard and with enough organizational talent to use a calendar.

 How do we do it?
 We want the performance and the accompanying social enjoyment, but we do not want to work for it harder than we have to.
-We raid twice a week during mythic progress: Wednesday and Tuesday.
-During new content Sundays are also mandatory raid days for a couple of weeks, before it gets turned back into the day for alt raiding where it should normally belong.
+We raid three times a week during mythic progress: Wednesday, Sunday and Tuesday.
+During new content Thursdays are also mandatory raid days for the first 2 weeks, before it gets turned back into the day for alt raiding where it should normally belong.
 All raids are 20.00-23.00 server time.
-While much of the progression happens only twice a week, and not the normal three day raiding week, do not expect there to be a slacking atmosphere.
-All the expectations of the third day, has merely been added to the first two.

 To conclude: Fast and steady is the name of the game.
 We want to quickly plow through content, but also enjoy ourselves a bit on the way - getting introduced to and socialize with the other social rejects that inhabits the mighty virtual world of Azeroth.